-What is an expatriate?
+Who is an expatriate?
 Although "expats" have been largely viewed as parent-country nationals (PCNs) - typically senior Western males in their late 40s or early 50s with an accompanying wife and children – over the past decade the profile of the traditional expatriate has changed and different types have emerged: more executive women, married couples without children, female breadwinners, single and unaccompanied men and women, same-sex partnerships, single-parent and split families, and millennials.
 There are also increasing numbers of non-Western (particularly Asian) expatriates and expat-preneurs.

-What is especially important, particularly within the context of globalization today and in the future, is to debunk the myth of one type of assignee: the "there-and-back" expatriate.
+What is especially important, particularly within the context of globalization today and in the future, is to debunk the myth of one type of expatriate: the "there-and-back" expatriate.
 Awareness is needed that the term "expatriate" covers an ever-widening and ever-diversifying set of individuals, including those that repatriate multiple times as part of a continuing and evolving "dynamic" global career.